-- Performing all of the owner's obligations under the Housing Assistance Payments (HAP) contract and the lease - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit, and deciding if the family is suitable for tenancy of the unit - Maintaining the unit in accordance with the Housing Quality Standards (HQS), including performance of ordinary and extraordinary maintenance - Complying with equal opportunity requirements - Preparing and furnishing to the PHA information required under the HAP contract - Collecting from the family any security deposit, the tenant's contribution to rent (that part of rent to owner not covered by the housing assistance payment from the PHA), and any charges for unit damage by the family. - Enforcing tenant obligations under the dwelling lease - Paying for utilities and services (unless paid by the family under the lease) - Making modifications to a dwelling unit occupied or to be occupied by a disabled person [24 CFR 100.203] - Comply with the Violence Against Women Reauthorization Act of 2005 (VAWA) when screening and terminating tenants.
+- Performing all of the owner's obligations under the Housing Assistance Payments (HAP) contract and the lease - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit, and deciding if the family is suitable for tenancy of the unit - Maintaining the unit in accordance with the Housing Quality Standards (HQS), including performance of ordinary and extraordinary maintenance - Complying with equal opportunity requirements - Preparing and furnishing to the PHA information required under the HAP contract - Collecting from the family any security deposit, the tenant's portion of the rent and charges for damages to the unit caused by the family. - Enforcing tenant obligations under the dwelling lease - Paying for utilities and services (unless paid by the family under the lease) - Making modifications to a dwelling unit occupied or to be occupied by a disabled person [24 CFR 100.203] - Comply with the Violence Against Women Reauthorization Act of 2005 (VAWA) when screening and terminating tenants.